bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/cheatsheet-v2.md

     ```
 3. Deactivate

-    To move onto something else in the command line type ‘deactivate’ to deactivate your environment.
+    To move onto something else in the command line type ‘deactivate' to deactivate your environment.

     ```
     deactivate